 My kids love Minecraft.
 If they could play it all day they would.
-I almost thought I was going to loose my mind with how much they loved it.
+I almost thought I was going to lose my mind with how much they loved it.
 I was thinking it was getting in the way of their learning.
 I was so wrong.
 Now we use it as a tool for learning because it is so easy for them to say yes to Minecraft.
-It is a great place for kids to build, construct and use their imagination.

 - Create a new world in Creative.
 If you create it in survival, it is more of a challenge, but if they enjoy that then, by all means, go ahead and play in survival!

 - If you are using a pre-existing map, find a village house and make it your school space.

 - If you are using a basic world, find a place to build a house, and create a WALL out of any material you desire, such as Diamond, Wood, Stone, glowstone, etc.

 - In your inventory, find ‘Sign” and add it to your inventory

 - Have your child choose a letter or word out of your flashcards, fan them out for them.